- Wingate University, ranked as the 8th "best value" in the South by U.S. News & World Report

 - Main campus (400 acres): Wingate, N.C.; 30 miles southeast of Charlotte, N.C.

-- Wingate University Hendersonville Campus: Hendersonville, N.C. (pharmacy and MBA)
+- Wingate University Hendersonville: Hendersonville, N.C.
+(Pharmacy, PA Studies and MBA)

 Achievements and Awards